-- (66) This section sets out the circumstances under which the University may make an adjustment to a student's grade for a subject to a Conceded Pass, and the process for doing so. - (67) A Conceded Pass (NC) may be granted for a single coursework subject of 15 or fewer credit points when the following conditions are met: - a. the student has 60 credit points or less remaining to complete in their course; - b. the grade obtained in the subject is at least 47% but less than 50%; - c. the student has submitted all assessment tasks for the subject; - d. the subject is not required for professional accreditation; - e. the student is not required to demonstrate professional or clinical competence as part of their assessment requirements; - f. the subject is not a thesis subject; - g. the student has not failed a hurdle requirement; and - h. the student has not received a finding of academic misconduct within the current enrolment in the subject under the Academic Integrity Statute 2015. - (68) Where a course is of 60 points duration students may be awarded a Conceded Pass for any eligible subject where all other conditions have been met. - (69) Subject Coordinators will be asked to confirm that all conditions for the award of a Conceded Pass have been met before the grade is applied by Student Administration. - (70) All conceded passes are terminal and may not be used to satisfy course prerequisites (for example for a subsequent honours year) or requirements for professional accreditation. - (71) Students who are granted a Conceded Pass for a subject may not request a review of any other assessment within the subject but may choose to decline the Conceded Pass and re-enrol in the subject. - (72) Where a student has been granted a Conceded Pass for any subject within the last 60 credit points of their course, they become ineligible for any further Conceded Passes.
+- (55) This section sets out the circumstances under which the University may make an adjustment to a student's grade for a subject to a Conceded Pass, and the process for doing so. - (56) A Conceded Pass (NC) may be granted for a single coursework subject of 15 or fewer credit points when the following conditions are met: - a. the student has less than 60 credit points remaining to complete in their course; - b. the grade obtained in the subject is at least 47% but less than 50%; - c. the student has submitted all assessment tasks for the subject; - d. the subject is not required for professional accreditation; - e. the student is not required to demonstrate professional or clinical competence as part of their assessment requirements; - f. the subject is not a thesis subject; - g. the student has not failed a hurdle requirement; or - h. the student has not received a finding of academic misconduct within the current enrolment in the subject under the Academic Integrity Statute 2015. - (57) Where a course is of 60 points duration students may be awarded a Conceded Pass for any eligible subject where all other conditions have been met. - (58) Subject Coordinators will be asked to confirm that all conditions for the award of a Conceded Pass have been met before the grade is applied by Student Administration. - (59) All conceded passes are terminal and may not be used to satisfy course prerequisites (for example for a subsequent honours year) or requirements for professional accreditation. - (60) Students who have received a Conceded Pass for a subject may not request a review of any other assessment within the subject but may choose to decline the Conceded Pass and re-enrol in the subject.